Mayflower AI sea drone

-MAS400 began its first transatlantic attempt on June 15.
+MAS400 began its first transatlantic attempt on June 15, 2021.
 Only three days later, the autonomous ship had to return to England after suffering mechanical problems.

-The Mayflower's second attempt began April 27, 2022, departing from England bound for Virginia.
+The Mayflower's second attempt began April 27, 2022, departing from England bound this time for Virginia.
 After about one month at sea, the vehicle "developed an issue with the charging circuit for the generator starter batteries."
-The decision was made to switch to backup navigation and divert to Halifax, Nova Scotia.
+The decision was made to switch to backup navigation and divert to Halifax, Nova Scotia, arriving there on June 9th after being towed the last 186 nautical miles.
+After the issues attributed to basic ground faults were corrected, Mayflower continued its voyage but changed its final destination back to the original planned port of Plymouth, Massachusetts, docking there on June 30, 2022, alongside the replica Mayflower II.

-The 15-meter long aluminum trimaran is solar-powered and is capable of speeds of up to 10 knots (20 km/h).
-It has a back up diesel generator.
-The ship cost $1.3 million to build and is owned by the not for profit marine research organization ProMare in partnership with computer-tech company IBM.

-The ship will sample the water for pollutants and study marine life during its voyage.
-It will also trial its computer systems.
+Since its 2022 voyage, the Mayflower has been located at Woods Hole Oceanographic Institution where scientists have been preparing the vessel for future research activities.